-Cardio on Leg Day: Should you do it?
+Cardio on Leg Day: Should You do it?

 If you’re a regular weight lifter, it’s likely you won’t shy away from leaving the gym with jelly legs every now and then!
 And, if strength and power is your goal, then everything is as it should be!